 Atoms form ionic bonds when they donate electrons to, and accept electrons from other atoms.

-In the GIF above, a sodium atom has only one electron in its outer level, and fluorine needs one electron to gain to complete it’s own.
+In the GIF above, a sodium atom has only one electron in its outer layer, and fluorine needs one electron to gain to complete it’s own.
 If the two atoms come into contact under the right conditions, they will exchange that electron and both atoms will be happy.

 But the exchange comes with a consequence.
 With the number of electrons changed, each atom no longer has a neutral charge.

 Atoms that are ionically bond tend to join together in a lattice structure like crystals.
 When you put them in water they tend to dissolve, as water molecules are often more attractive to the ions than each other.

 Ions tend to self-organise together to form a giant lattice.
 Image source: Get Revising UK